intel-lab-lkp/linux/Documentation/locking/spinlocks.rst

 lock.
 This works well even under UP also, so the code does _not_ need to worry about UP vs SMP issues: the spinlocks work correctly under both.

    NOTE!
-Implications of spin_locks for memory are further described in:
+Implications of spin_locks for memory are further described in Documentation/core-api/memory-barriers.rst.

-     Documentation/memory-barriers.txt

        (5) ACQUIRE operations.